ThiagoSchetini/datalake-manager/README.md

 ### TODO

+For the first deploy:

+    + requester on sm
-    + timestamp on spark-manager
+    + authorizing on sm
+    + PT-BR types
+    + PT-BR transactions
     + sm validation

-    + user name on sm
-    + PT-BR types
+For future versions:

     + Fields will be optional (choose)
     + cobol/positional in
     + tunning on YARN